Section 3.08 Ethics Ombudsperson

 The Ethics Ombudsperson receives, investigates and resolves questions and allegations of potential lapses in institutional ethics and integrity.
 Integrity is frequently questioned when perceptions are based on incomplete or inaccurate information.
 A perception of ethical lapse, whether true or not, can do significant damage to the reputation of the University and/or an Employee.

-The Ethics Ombudsman is not an alternative to existing channels of communication, dispute resolution, or employment frustration.
+The Ethics Ombudsperson is not an alternative to existing channels of communication, dispute resolution, or employment frustration.
 Thus, matters of ethical failure for which there are existing channels or procedures for resolution should be handled through those processes.
-In such cases, the Ethics Ombudsman will refer the complainant to the office of General Counsel for confidential assistance in direction for internal resolution of the complaint.
+In such cases, the Ethics Ombudsperson will refer the complainant to the office of General Counsel for confidential assistance in direction for internal resolution of the complaint.

 - Resolve differences of opinion or personal disagreements.

 - Be responsible for resolving grade or other academic disputes.